 The Nekteck 14 Watts is a device that is capable of reading how much power your device needs, and then adjusting its output to match those requirements.
 This means that for more power-hungry devices, the charge time is reduced as the panel adapts.
 This is an excellent feature that puts the 14 watts of output to good use.

-That efficiency, combined with the fact that it can take some beating from the weather and still operate is what makes this a product worth having.
+That efficiency, combined with the fact that it can take some beating from the weather and still operate is what makes this portable solar charger worth having.

 2. X-Dragon 3296851 Solar Panel Charger

 If you’re looking for something that brings a bit more punch to the table, then the X-Dragon is certainly the product for you.
 With an output of 20 watts, this here is a product that can charge your devices at speeds that are reminiscent of a wall charger.
-That’s not all, it is also versatile with the inclusion of two USB outlets.
+That’s not all, it is also versatile with the inclusion of two USB outlets that works as a power bank.

 3. Eceen ECE 647 Solar Charger